 Mission: To prepare two salads for our 40+guests.
 Mary Lou Upton, Kristin von Kreisler, and Judy Morel brought their usual additions (tomatoes, cucumbers, etc.) to add to my lettuce and dressing.
 Meanwhile, I dragged in dying romaine heads along with fresh ones hoping to use the wilted ones first.
 While chopping, I lamented over the wasted leaves, and the ladies pronounced, “Oh, you can add those to soups, stews, or stir-fries!”
 A commendable curveball.

-Switch to: Bainbridge High School softball field, Monday 7 April, when the weather was 70 degrees, we were happily winning.
+Switch to: Bainbridge High School softball field, Monday 7 April, when the weather was 70 degrees, and we were happily winning.
 My husband, Michael, had watched Forks over Knives on spring break and decided to become vegetarian.
 After the game, I had to prepare my first meatless stir fry.
 No moms in the bleachers could give me any good ideas, so I decided to try a screw ball-recipe with some leftover wilted lettuce greens.

 Now: Home to prep our dinner.
 On the chopping block were old sprouting potatoes, several horse-sized carrots, wilted garlic cloves, kale, celery, and diced romaine lettuce in you know what condition, and the secret meatless stuff--tempeh.
 I would sneak in a soy product on Michael-- a drop ball.
 He and Deahna were bent over algebra problems, not watching: thank goodness.
 So after the extra-virgin coconut oil heated, in went the vegetables, root vegetables first.
 And for extra measure, I threw in a four-day-old leftover bag of salad.
 My son, David, dropped by and said, “Hey, this is a great blend of flavors!”
 He got a container full.